 All applicants are encouraged to consider how their organisation and project will be accessible and inclusive of people with a disability.
-For ideas on how to make your program, project, or event more flexible please see the Accessibility Guide on the Annual Grants website at: https://www.yarracity.vic.gov.au/about-us/grants/annual-grants.
-For more information contact Cheryle Gray, Coordinator Community Planning on 9205 5175.
+For ideas on how to make your program, project, or event more flexible please see the Accessibility Guide.
+For more information please contact Cheryle Gray, Coordinator Community Planning, on 9205 5175.